 Richard Mentor Johnson later became a Kentucky senator and Martin Van Buren’s vice president.
 He spent much of his career in debt, although he was able to mortgage properties and avoid prison.
 His constituents were not so lucky.
 The financial crisis of 1819 especially hurt farmers and many common people were sent to debtors’ prison.
-Senator Johnson was outraged, and on this day in 1821, he was responsible for outlawing debtors’ prison in Kentucky, well ahead of the national curve.
+Senator Johnson was outraged, and on this day in 1821, he was responsible for outlawing debtors’ prisons in Kentucky, well ahead of the national curve.
 After Johnson’s 10-year crusade to end debtors’ prison on the national level, Congress enacted a federal statute in 1832.
 Johnson said in a speech on the Senate floor: “The principle is deemed too dangerous to be tolerated in a free government, to permit a man for any pecuniary consideration, to dispose of the liberty of his equal.”
-Bankruptcy protection replaced debtors’ prison.
+Bankruptcy protection replaced debtors’ prisons.

 Sportsman Hill, the first circular racetrack in the United States.

 Whitley called his home Sportsman’s Hill.
 It was there that he built the first circular race track in the United States.
 He instituted several racing traditions that changed horse racing in the USA forever.
 He built the first clay track.
 Tracks had been turf before Whitley.
-Being solidly anti-British, he ran his races counter clockwise, as it was the British custom to run them clockwise.
-American race tracks still run counter clockwise.
+Being solidly anti-British, he ran his races counterclockwise, as it was the British custom to run them clockwise.
+American race tracks still run counterclockwise.